-The severity of the crime determines the stain on the character's soul, as represented by Corruption Points.
+The severity of the evil act determines the stain on the character, as represented by Corruption Points.

-There are five levels of severity for each action: trespass, offence, sin, violation and atrocity.
+There are five levels of severity for each action: trespass, offence, sin, violation, and atrocity.
 These are described below.

 Trespass: These acts result in no lasting harm or have short-term consequences.